UK firms still covet royal approval as Queen hits record 63rd year

 Over 800 companies in Britain hold the royal warrant, a certificate for providing goods and services to the royal family.
 Still coveted by Britain's small businesses, it allows the use of the Crown's coat of arms in their branding.

 Queen Elizabeth, who on Sept.
-9 becomes Britain's longest ever serving monarch, each year grants around 20 more warrants, which date back to medieval times when tradesmen competed for royal favor.
+9 becomes Britain's longest ever serving monarch, each year grants around 20 more warrants, which date back to medieval times when tradesmen competed for royal favour.

 "It makes a statement about that business that it has achieved a certain level of quality," said Richard Peck, secretary of the Royal Warrant Holders Association.